webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

    </body>
  </html>

- Would be translated to the following DOM tree:   [[Image:image015.png.pagespeed.ce.OZcOUqth9Q.png]]  Figure <nowiki>: DOM tree of the example markup</nowiki>
+Would be translated to the following DOM tree: [[Image:image015.png.pagespeed.ce.OZcOUqth9Q.png]]  Figure 8: DOM tree of the example markup.

 Like HTML, DOM is specified by the W3C organization.
-See [http://www.w3.org/DOM/DOMTR www.w3.org/DOM/DOMTR].
+See [http://www.w3.org/DOM/DOMTR www.w3.org/DOM/DOMTR this].
 It is a generic specification for manipulating documents.
 A specific module describes HTML specific elements.
 The HTML definitions can be found here: [http://www.w3.org/TR/2003/REC-DOM-Level-2-HTML-20030109/idl-definitions.html www.w3.org/TR/2003/REC-DOM-Level-2-HTML-20030109/idl-definitions.html].

 When I say the tree contains DOM nodes, I mean the tree is constructed of elements that implement one of the DOM interfaces.
 Browsers use concrete implementations that have other attributes used by the browser internally.